openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 # @ohos.data.relationalStore (RDB Store)

 The relational database (RDB) store manages data based on relational models.
 With the underlying SQLite database, the RDB store provides a complete mechanism for managing local databases.
 To satisfy different needs in complicated scenarios, the RDB store offers a series of APIs for performing operations such as adding, deleting, modifying, and querying data, and supports direct execution of SQL statements.
+The worker threads are not supported.

 The **relationalStore** module provides the following functions:

 - [RdbPredicates](#rdbpredicates): provides predicates indicating the nature, feature, or relationship of a data entity in an RDB store.
 It is used to define the operation conditions for an RDB store.
 - [RdbStore](#rdbstore): provides APIs for managing data in an RDB store.
-- [ResultSet](#resultset): provides APIs for accessing the result set obtained from the RDB store.
+- [Resultset](#resultset): provides APIs for accessing the result set obtained from the RDB store.

 > **NOTE**
 >